Help! Why Don’t Edibles Get Me High?

 There are a lot of factors at play when making and using edibles.
 Some of those factors come from the edible products or the process used to make them.
 Others come from your body.
 As a result, it can be hard to pinpoint exactly why you aren’t feeling the expected effects from an edible, but there are a few common culprits.

-Remember, edibles have a delayed onset time that can be anywhere from 30 minutes to 2 hours.
-The onset time could be affected by the formulation of the edibles, your metabolism, body composition, or other physiological factors.
-With edibles, it’s important to be patient.
-If you still don’t feel any effects after 2 hours, keep reading.
+Remember, edibles have a delayed onset time of anywhere from 30 minutes to 2 hours.
+The onset time could be affected by the formulation of the edibles, your metabolism, body composition, or other physiological factors.3 With edibles, it’s important to be patient.
+Keep reading if you still don’t feel any effects after 2 hours.

-When you make edibles, never forget to decarb the flower first.
+When you make edibles, remember to decarb the flower first.
 Decarbing flower breaks down THCA, which doesn’t have any intoxicating effects, into THC, which does.
 If you make your own edibles without decarbing first, there will be minimal active THC in the edibles, and the finished dish may not have the effects you’re looking for.
 If you didn’t purchase your edibles from a legal dispensary, they may be mislabeled.
-Getting accurate information about the products you purchase is one reason it’s essential to purchase your cannabis from a licensed shop.
+Getting accurate information about the products you buy is one reason it’s essential to buy your cannabis from a licensed shop.

 Edibles don’t last forever, either.
-How you store your cannabis plays a big role in how long the product – and the active cannabinoids it contains – will last.
-Aside from the typical food ingredients in edibles potentially spoiling over time, cannabinoids can break down too.
+How you store your cannabis plays a significant role in how long the product – and the active cannabinoids it contains – will last.
+Aside from the typical food ingredients in edibles potentially spoiling over time, cannabinoids can break down, too.

 If cannabinoids aren’t protected from heat and UV light, they start to break down.
-When THC breaks down, it can convert into CBN, a cannabinoid known more for its sleepy effects than a psychoactive high.
-So, if either your edibles or the flower used to make them is old and wasn’t stored properly, it’s possible that the actual amount of THC present is lower than anticipated, leaving you without the desired effects.
+When THC breaks down, it converts into CBN, a cannabinoid known more for its less intoxicating high.
+So, if either your edibles or the flower used to make them is old and wasn’t stored properly, the actual amount of THC present may be lower than anticipated, leaving you without the desired effects.

 Another reason you may not feel the effects of an edible is if you’re already intoxicated.
-So, if you’ve been drinking alcohol or have already consumed cannabis the same day you decide to use edibles, it’s possible that the effects you’re already experiencing will mask the effects of the edibles.
+So, if you’ve been drinking alcohol or have already consumed cannabis the same day you decided to use edibles, the effects you’re already experiencing may mask the effects of the edibles.
 This is not a great idea because the effects of alcohol and cannabis can amplify one another, potentially leading to an unpleasant experience known as being crossfaded.

 Why Don’t I Seem to Get as High from Edibles Anymore?